joshtynjala/actionscript-3.0-developers-guide/display/display-programming/adjusting-display-object-colors.md

     blueBtn.addEventListener(MouseEvent.CLICK, makeBlue);

-Note that when you change a display object’s color using the `color` property, it completely changes the color of the entire object, regardless of whether the object previously had multiple colors.
-For example, if there is a display object containing a green circle with black text on top, setting the `color` property of that object’s associated ColorTransform instance to a shade of red will make the entire object, circle and text, turn red (so the text will no longer be distinguishable from the rest of the object).
+Note that when you change a display object's color using the `color` property, it completely changes the color of the entire object, regardless of whether the object previously had multiple colors.
+For example, if there is a display object containing a green circle with black text on top, setting the `color` property of that object's associated ColorTransform instance to a shade of red will make the entire object, circle and text, turn red (so the text will no longer be distinguishable from the rest of the object).